Vytran® Automated Glass Processors with Integrated Cleaver

 - Clamp and Graphite V-Grooves Used with Transfer Bottom Inserts to Move Fiber Between Vytran Systems

-- One VHT1 Transfer Clamp Required with Transfer Bottom Inserts
+- One VHT1 Transfer Clamp Required with Each Transfer Bottom Insert

-- Transfer Clamps are Compatible with GPX Fiber Processors, LDC401 Series of Fiber Cleavers, FPS300 Stripping and Cleaning Station, and LFS4100 Splicing System
+- Transfer Clamps are Compatible with GPX Fiber Processors, LDC401 Series and LDC405B Fiber Cleavers, the FPS301 Fiber Preparation Station, and the LFS4100 Fusion Splicer

 These Transfer Clamps and V-Grooves are used with the VHF Transfer Bottom Inserts sold directly above to move a single fiber between various Vytran systems with minimal loss of alignment.
 For example, a fiber can be placed in a transfer insert and cleaved using the LDC401 Fiber Cleaver.
 Then, the entire transfer insert and fiber can be moved to a glass processor for splicing.

-The VHT1 clamp is equipped with a magnetic lid that secures transfer inserts and prevents axial movement of the fiber.
-It can also be used to hold the insert during transport without touching the fiber itself.
-For fibers with diameters ≤550 µm, a graphite V-groove must be purchased to support the fiber when splicing (please see the size table to the right for more information).
-The graphite V-grooves are secured by tightening the two setscrews in the transfer insert.
+The VHT1 clamp secures transfer inserts with a magnetic lid that prevents axial movement of the fiber and can be used to hold the insert during transport without touching the fiber itself.
+For fibers with diameters ≤550 µm, a graphite V-groove is available to support the fiber when splicing (please see the size table to the right for more information).
+To provide extended support along the length of the fiber and reduce the amount of overhang during processing, we also offer 0.594" long V-grooves (Item #'s VHG125L, VHG250L, and VHG500L).
+The graphite V-grooves are secured by tightening two setscrews on the transfer insert.
 For information on how to assemble transfer inserts, see the Fiber Holder Inserts tab.

 (Click for Drawing)